-The existing driveway will not require the removal of any trees.
+Construction use on the existing driveway will not create any additional site disturbance or soil compaction.
+It will not require the removal of any trees.
 The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~80 feet in length and has a turnaround located near the main structure.
+The driveway is ~116 feet in length.
+There is a turn-around located near the main structure.
 On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.